criipto/docs-old/getting-started/basics.md

 If you choose to use the _OAuth2 code flow_ - a flow where sensitive information is exchanged through a back-channel between servers - another important piece of information is the **Client Secret**.
 Think of it as your application's password which **must be kept confidential at all times**.
 If anyone gains access to your Client Secret they can impersonate your application and access protected resources.

 In our example, `Secure Insurance` has two apps: a web app (running on a server) and a mobile app.
-Hence, they would create two applications: one of type using the code flwo, and one using the `implicit flow` which requires no client secret.
+Hence, they would create two applications: one of type using the code flow, and one using the `implicit flow` which requires no client secret.

 ## Identity Sources